-- Regur Soil varies in colour from black to chestnut brown.
-This soil is rich in iron, lime and aluminium content , and has high moisture retentive capacity.
+- Regur Soil varies in color from black to chestnut brown.
+This soil is rich in iron, lime and aluminum content , and has high moisture retentive capacity.

-- This soil lack nitrogen, phosphorus and organic matter.
+- This soil lacks nitrogen, phosphorus and organic matter.
 These are finely grained and become sticky when wet and develop cracks when dry.

 - Apart from cotton crops like groundnut tobacco sugarcane, pulses and oil seeds are also grown in this soil.
 This soil is also suitable for growing these commodities because of its high moisture retentive capacity.